Tiger FM

 Timothy Sekajja, a voter from Lubaga North Division in Kampala District, said he was uncertain whether he would vote.

 “Today I may not go for polling because I was disappointed last time.
 My candidates never went through, and that made me feel bad.
 But you never know, I may go and only vote for the Lord Mayor because we are thirsty for change.
-For other positions, I don’t think I will vote because most candidates go there to represent themselves, not us the common people,” Sekajja said.
+For other positions, I don’t think I will vote because most candidates go there to represent themselves, not us, the common people,” Sekajja said.

-Another voter, Carolyn Ayebare, a resident of Kasubi in Lubaga North Division, said lack of information contributed to the low turnout.
+Another voter, Carolyn Ayebare, a resident of Kasubi in Lubaga North Division, said a lack of information contributed to the low turnout.

 “I was not even aware that today we are voting for Lord Mayor and councillors.
 Some colleagues later called to inform me.
 I will go and vote in the afternoon,” Ayebare said.